surojcodes/pocketurl/README.md

 * Get the short URL
 * Use the short URL to access original page

+## FrontEnd
+Front end for the API has been coded in ES6+ Javascript using axios for communicating with API

 #### Security Features
 * NoSQL injection secure
 * Security headers has been added